Maria-2k/Infotact-Project1-Snort-nids-project./README.md

   - Snort installation
   - Rule configuration
   - Alert generation
-- Compiled the results into a detailed report (uploaded in this repository).
+- Compiled the results into a detailed report (`project-report.pdf`) uploaded in this repository.

 ---